BueniaDev/libmbGB/README.md

 # Building Instructions

-The libmbGB library does not have any dependencies and can be compiled with MinGW on Windows, and both GCC and Clang on Linux and (presumably) OSX.
+The libmbGB library does not have any dependencies and can be compiled with MinGW on Windows, and both GCC and Clang on Linux, as well as AppleClang on OSX.
 The examples contained in this repo, however, do have additional dependencies that need to be installed.
 All dependencies should be findable by CMake.

 ## Linux: